Tag Archive | antioxidants

 With cool weather approaching, our attention shifts from harvesting heirloom tomatoes to preparing our gardens for winter.
 Some gardeners clean the shed, weed the beds, and pile fallen leaves onto bare soil or dig them into the ground.
 Others continue growing greens and vegetables outdoors.
 In this article, I’ll show you why and how to grow potted peppers through the winter!

 Peppers are warm-climate perennials that, with proper care, can live for a few years.
 Here’s the key: these frost-tender plants must stay indoors through the colder seasons.
+Left outdoors, they’ll die with the first freeze of early autumn.

-For the coming months, you can enjoy moderate harvests for salads, stir-fries, dips, and veggie omelets.
+For the coming months, you’ll be able to enjoy moderate harvests for salads, frying, stir-fries, dips, and veggie omelets.
 They’ll bear fruit over most of the cool season, from mid-autumn through spring, although not as heavily as they would in summer.

-During the short days of January and February, the plants usually stop flowering, although fruits that have already set will continue developing.
+During the short days of January and into February, the plants might stop flowering, although fruits that have already set will continue developing.
 As days lengthen, the plants begin blooming and fruiting again.

 Earlier this year, I retired the potted peppers—‘Aura’, ‘Glow’, and ‘Candy Cane’—I’d been growing for 3 years.
 But several others now fruiting in pots will take their place indoors for the winter.